OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 Bring out your belongings by day in their sight, as baggage for exile.
 Then you shall go out at evening in their sight, as those going into exile.

 ## Ezekiel 12:5
-While they watch, dig through the wall and take your belongings out through it.
+In their presence, dig through the wall and take your belongings out through it.

 ## Ezekiel 12:6
 Load your belongings on your shoulder in their sight and carry them out in the dark.
 Cover your face so that you cannot see the land, for I have made you a sign to the house of Israel.”